PlagueTR/ChatTimestamps/README.md

 Put the jar file in your mods folder and you are good to go!

-For [Fabric] version, if you wish to be able to access the settings of the mod within the game; you will also need to put [ModMenu] and [Cloth Config API] in your mods folder.
+For [Fabric] and [Quilt] version, if you wish to be able to access the settings of the mod within the game; you will also need to put [ModMenu] and [Cloth Config API] in your mods folder.

 For [Forge] and [NeoForge] version, if you wish to be able to access the settings of the mod within the game; you will also need to put [Cloth Config API] in your mods folder.